wpendl99/.github/profile/instructionTopics.md

 # Instruction topics

-The course covers a full stack of technologies.
+The course covers a full stack of technologies including HTML, CSS, JavaScript, HTTP, DNS, web servers, client side web frameworks, database services, security, and progressive web applications.
+The instruction topics given below include assignments and projects to help you explore the concepts and demonstrate your mastery.

 | Icon | Meaning                                              |
 | ---- | ---------------------------------------------------- |